underscoreio/essential-scala/src/pages/classes/classes.md

 <img src="scala-type-hierarchy.svg" alt="Scala type hierarchy">

 Scala has a grand supertype called `Any`, under which there are two types, `AnyVal` and `AnyRef`. `AnyVal` is the supertype of all value types, which `AnyRef` is the supertype of all "reference types" or classes.
-All Scala and Java classes are subtypes of `AnyRef`.
+All Scala and Java classes are subtypes of `AnyRef`[^value-classes].

+[^value-classes]: We can actually define subtypes of `AnyVal`, which are known as [value classes](http://docs.scala-lang.org/overviews/core/value-classes.html).
+These are useful in a few specialised circumstances and we're not going to discuss them here.

 Some of these types are simply Scala aliases for types that exist in Java: `Int` is `int`, `Boolean` is `boolean`, and `AnyRef` is `java.lang.Object`.